yoanesber/Spring-Boot-Hibernate-One-To-Many-PostgreSQL/README.md

 ---

 ## 📂 Environment Configuration
-The application uses `.env` files for different environments (development, testing, production), which are referenced in the respective `application.properties` file.
+Configuration values are stored in `.env.development` and referenced in `application.properties`.

 Example `.env.development` file content:
 ```properties